-The importance of new business models like Cradle to Cradle cannot be emphasised enough.
+Cradle to Cradle is an important new business model.
 It promotes circular economy and sustainability by reducing resource drain and waste production.

-The closed loop Cradle to Cradle design breaks free from the conventional linear model of production, consumption and disposal as waste.
+Cradle to Cradle’s closed loop design breaks free from the conventional linear model of production, consumption, and waste disposal.

-Many production processes can also be harmful to the environment or people involved in the production.
-Furthermore, the design used in production of goods also generates waste at the end of the product life.
-The life of most products can be extended by repair, reuse and recycling.
-Ultimately though at least part of the materials used to make a product will end up as waste and in a landfill.
+Many production processes can also be harmful to the environment or people involved.
+The current way of designing production, generates waste at the end of the product life.
+The life of most products can be extended by repair, reuse, and recycling.
+Ultimately though, at least part of the materials used to make a product, will end up as waste and in a landfill.
 This is the result of the conventional linear model.

-This calls for not just scientific and technological innovations, but also a well-coordinated take-back system.
-Thus all sectors of the business have to function towards achieving a circular economy.
+This calls for scientific and technological innovations, and also a well-coordinated take-back system.
+Thus, all sectors of the business have to act towards achieving a circular economy.
 Needless to say the customer’s cooperation is integral to the process.

 This closed-loop model of business is becoming increasingly popular, and many countries and corporations around the world are using it.
 The concept has come a long way, since its introduction in 1987.